 Twenty years later — a decade into the consumer Internet revolution — I was fortunate to join MySpace as an in-house lawyer a few months after its launch.
 The site exploded as a cultural and commercial phenomenon, becoming the most trafficked site on the Internet by 2007, with billions of page views per day.
 Although some questioned its ability to make money, the acquisition of parent company Intermix Media by News Corporation in October 2005, with Rupert Murdoch’s personal involvement, was an inflection point which underscored (to the tune of $650 million) the recognition by traditional media giants that social media and user-generated content had become forces to be reckoned with.

 Following the merger, I joined another Web 2.0 business devoted to connecting people, eHarmony, to lead its legal team during a period of international expansion and product line diversification.
 The contrasts to MySpace were striking: Paid subscription vs. free service; one-to-one matching vs. one-to-many publishing of user-generated content; customer acquisition through affiliate marketing and extensive offline advertising vs. free viral promotion; and so on.
 Over the course of three years, I witnessed the power of the social Internet to create relationships between people who never would have met any other way, made tangible by the hundreds of wedding photos that lined the hallways.
-A Harris Interactive study showed that as of 2007, eHarmony accounted for more than two percent of all new marriages in the United States — over 86,000 individuals, or 236 people per day – imbuing our work with meaning each day.
+A Harris Interactive study showed that as of 2009, eHarmony accounted for nearly five percent of all new marriages in the United States — nearly 200,000 individuals, or 542 people per day — imbuing our work with meaning each day.

 With very different missions, cultures, target demographics and business models, MySpace and eHarmony illustrated two paths to value creation and profitability by connecting people in much the same way as the slow, clunky BBS systems connected a much narrower slice of humanity — one 300-baud modem at a time — in 1985.
 I hope to use this blog and the accompanying Twitter feed to connect with a broader online community that is equally passionate about carrying the torch for these revolutionary communications media forward into the twenty-first century.